Hawthorne Park ( Approx. 38 Acres)

 Address: 500 Ackerman Drive, Porter, IN 46304

-Site Facilities/Amenities: Community Building, 2 Picnic Shelters, Millennium Gazebo, Art Barn, Baseball Field (dugouts, bleachers, press box/concession stand), 2 Playground Areas, 9-hole Disc Golf Course, Sand Volleyball Court, Access to local Orchard Pedestrian Trail, Shoreline Access to East Branch of the Little Calumet River, 2 Maintenance Barns, 2 Basketball Courts, Flower Gardens, and Paved Parking Areas (60 spaces)
+Site Facilities/Amenities: Community Building, 1 Picnic Shelter, Millennium Gazebo, Art Barn, Baseball Field (dugouts, bleachers, press box/concession stand), 2 Playground Areas, 9-hole Disc Golf Course, Sand Volleyball Court, Access to local Orchard Pedestrian Trail, Shoreline Access to East Branch of the Little Calumet River, 2 Maintenance Barns, 2 Basketball Courts, Flower Gardens, and Paved Parking Areas (60 spaces)

 Indian Springs Park (Approx. 21 Acres)